Extending or Carrying Out Work to Your Home?

 Please ensure you answer the questions on the Self Assessment correctly, as problems can occur if you carry out any work without permission when it is required.

-Before completing the Self Assessment please view our information and guidance on Extending Your Home and carrying out Work Around Your House, or visit the Planning Portal and use their Visual Guides with step by step guidance.
+Before completing the Self Assessment please view our information and guidance on Extending or Altering Your Home and carrying out Work Outside Your House, or visit the Planning Portal and use their Visual Guides with step by step guidance.

 You should complete a Self Assessment Form even if you are just replacing an extension or outbuilding and base your answers on the proposed works taking place (regardless of the extent of the building being removed).